geoffagnew/gulp-starter-template/README.md

 ```
 gulp
 ```
+This command does the following:
+* Starts a local server at http://localhost:8080/
+* Starts the watch process for eslint
+* Watches for changes in the .html files in the builds/development directory
+* Watches for changes in the components/scss directory
+* Initiates the browserify/watchify task

 Be sure to adjust the *jsSources* variable in the gulp file before running _gulp_.

 ## Project structure